 5.1 Keyword Planner

-Use keyword planner to generate more keywords for your ads.
+Use a keyword planner to generate more keywords for your ads.
 Here you can see the average monthly searches and competition.
 Check the desired keyword and select the appropriate campaign and ad group to add it to.
 Pick a number between the Low and High bid prices to set for the ad manually.

 5.2 Negative Keywords